-- "Supported wage system" means the Commonwealth Government system to promote employment for people who cannot work at full Agreement wages because of a disability, as documented in Supported Wage System: Guidelines and Assessment Process. - "Accredited assessor" means a person accredited by the managing unit established by the Commonwealth under the supported wage system to perform assessments of an individual's productive capacity within the supported wage system. - "Disability support pension" means the Commonwealth pension scheme to provide income security for persons with a disability as provided for under the Social Security Act 1991, as amended from time to time, or any successor to that scheme. - "Assessment instrument" means the form provided for under the supported wage system that records the assessment of the productive capacity of the person to be employed under the supported wage system. - (b) Officers covered by this clause are those unable to perform the range of duties to the competence level required at the classification level applicable to the work because of the effects of a disability on their productive capacity and who meet the impairment criteria test for a disability support pension. - (c) This clause does not apply to: - Officers with a claim against CSIRO which is subject to the provisions of workers' compensation legislation or any provision of this Agreement relating to the rehabilitation of officers who are injured in the course of their employment. - CSIRO in respect of any facility, programme, undertaking, service or the like which receives funding under the Disability Services Act 1986 and fulfils the dual role of service provider and sheltered employer to people with disabilities who are in receipt of or are eligible for a disability support pension, except with respect to an organisational unit which has received recognition under s.10 or s.12 of that Act.
+"Supported wage system" (SWS) means the Commonwealth Government system to promote employment for people who cannot work at full Agreement wages because of a disability, as documented in Supported Wage System Handbook.
+The Handbook is available from the following website: www.jobaccess.gov.au.

+"SWS wage assessment agreement" means the document in the form required by the Department of Education, Employment and Workplace Relations that records the employee's productive capacity and agreed wage rate.

+(c) This clause does not apply to:

+- Officers with a claim against CSIRO which is subject to the provisions of workers' compensation legislation or any provision of this Agreement relating to the rehabilitation of officers who are injured in the course of their employment. - CSIRO in respect of any facility, programme, undertaking, service or the like which receives funding under the Disability Services Act 1986 and fulfils the dual role of service provider and sheltered employer to people with disabilities who are in receipt of or are eligible for a disability support pension, except with respect to an organisational unit which has received recognition under s.10 or s.12 of that Act.

-(d) Supported wage rates: Officers to whom this clause applies will be paid the applicable percentage of the minimum rate of pay prescribed by this Agreement for the classification level applicable to the work being performed, according to the following schedule:
+(d) Supported wage rates

+Officers to whom this clause applies will be paid the applicable percentage of the minimum rate of pay prescribed by this Agreement for the classification level applicable to the work being performed, according to the following schedule:

-Assessed capacity % of prescribed Agreement rate [subclause (e)]
+Assessed capacity % of prescribed Agreement rate

 10% 10%

 20% 20%

 30% 30%

 40% 40%

 50% 50%

 60% 60%

 70% 70%

+Assessed capacity % of prescribed Agreement rate

 80% 80%

 90% 90%

-Provided that the minimum amount payable will be not less than \$69.00 per week.
+Provided that the minimum amount payable to an officer to whom this clause applies is not less than \$71.00 per week.

+Where an officers' assessed capacity is 10%, they must receive a high degree of assistance and support.

+(e) Assessment of capacity

+For the purpose of establishing the applicable percentage in subclause (d), the productive capacity of the officer will be assessed in accordance with the SWS by an approved assessor, having consulted CSIRO and the officer and, if the officer so desires, a union which the employee is eligible to join.

+All assessments made under this schedule must be documented in an SWS wage assessment agreement, and retained by CSIRO as a time and wages record in accordance with the Fair Work Act 2009.

-- (e) Assessment of capacity: The productive capacity of the officer will be assessed in accordance with the supported wage system and documented in an assessment instrument by CSIRO, the officer and an accredited assessor. - (f) Lodgement of assessment instrument: - (i) All assessment instruments under the conditions of this clause shall be agreed and signed by the parties to the assessment. - (ii) All assessment instruments, including the appropriate percentage of the Agreement wage to be paid to the officer, shall be lodged by CSIRO with the Registrar of the AIRC. - (g) Review of assessment The assessment of the applicable percentage should be subject to annual review or earlier on the basis of a reasonable request for such a review.
-The process of review will be in accordance with the procedures for assessing capacity under the supported wage system. - (h) Other terms and conditions of employment Officers covered by the provisions of this clause will be entitled to the same terms and conditions of employment as all other workers covered by this Agreement, paid at the applicable percentage determined under subclause (d).
+(f) Lodgement of SWS assessment agreement

+All SWS wage assessment agreements under this clause, including the applicable percentage of the Agreement wage to be paid to the officer, must be lodged by CSIRO with Fair Work Australia.

+All SWS wage assessment agreements must be agreed and signed by the officer and CSIRO.

+(g) Review of assessment

+The assessment of the applicable percentage should be subject to annual or more frequent review on the basis of a reasonable request for such a review.
+The process of review must be in accordance with the procedures for assessing capacity under the SWS.

+(h) Other terms and conditions of employment

+Officers covered by the provisions of this clause will be entitled to the same terms and conditions of employment as all other workers covered by this Agreement, paid at the applicable percentage determined under subclause (d).

-(i) Workplace adjustment - CSIRO will take reasonable steps to make changes in the workplace to enhance the officer's capacity to do the job.
+(i) Workplace adjustment

+CSIRO must take reasonable steps to make changes in the workplace to enhance the officer's capacity to do the job.
 Changes may involve re-design of job duties, working time arrangements and work organisation in consultation with other workers in the area.

-Trial period:
+(j) Trial period